wpshopify/docs/getting-started/settings.md

 ## Syncing

-#### Webhooks callback URL

-The Webhooks callback URL will be the location where Shopify sends it's updates.
-For example, after changing Product information within Shopify, the updated data will be sent here.

-You most likely want this to be the same domain as the WordPress site.
-This _must_ be publicly accesible.
-You can change this to a proxy URL during local development using something like [ngrok](https://ngrok.com/).
-Also, if you have WordPress installed in a subdirectory be sure to include that in the url, e.g., `https://localhost:3000/wp`

 #### Items per request

 Determines the number of "items" (products, collections, etc) that are transfered per second during the syncing process.
 Reduce this number if you're running into syncing issues.